nutanix-japan/hycu/hycu/hycu.rst

    .. figure:: images/9.png

 Multiple backup targets can be added to support backup jobs.

-.. note:: Nutanix storage container settings can be configured at this step.
-Follow Nutanix recommended best practice for backup workloads - as a general rule, hardware compression can be enabled, but deduplication should be left disabled.
-If the cluster has 4 or more nodes, consider enabling Erasure Coding.

 #.
 The Target Deployment takes about 3 minutes to complete.
 You can monitor the progress in the "Jobs" menu within HYCU